-- (b) a summary of budgeted general fund revenues and appropriations; - (c) a summary of the assessed valuation of taxable property in the City;
+- 1. budgeted general fund revenues and appropriations; - 2. assessed valuation of taxable property in the City; and - 3. ad valorem property tax levy and delinquency rate.

-- (d) a summary of the ad valorem property tax levy and delinquency rate; - (e) a schedule of aggregate annual debt service on tax-supported indebtedness of the City; and - (f) summary of outstanding and authorized but unissued tax-supported indebtedness of the City.
+(d) A schedule of the aggregate annual debt service with respect to tax-supported indebtedness of the City and a summary of outstanding and authorized, but unissued, tax-supported indebtedness of the City; and